How To Set Up An iPhone Email Filter

 What's more, it is focused on protecting your privacy and security.
-Its Privacy Guard feature regularly checks your email against known data breaches and security incidents, so if your personal information is stolen, you'll know about it right away.
+Its Privacy Monitor feature regularly checks your email against known data breaches and security incidents, so if your personal information is stolen, you'll know about it right away.
 And it vows to keep your data safe and never analyze it, share it, or sell it to third-party organizations.

-The app works with all mail providers and is verified by Google.
+The app works with all IMAP-based mail providers and is verified by Google.
 It also plays nicely with all your favorite mail apps on iPhone, including Mail, Gmail, Spark, and Newton.

 Wondering to learn more email management tips and tricks?
 Check out our guides on how to filter emails in Apple mail and how Android spam email filtering works.

 iPhone Email Filter - FAQs